How Much Space Should I Leave Open Around My Furnace?

-Natural gas furnaces need enough space and airflow to run properly.
+Natural gas furnaces need enough space and airflow to work properly.

 Related: How Does Furnace Maintenance Impact the Energy Efficiency of Your Home?

-So how much room should your equipment really have?
+So how much area should your furnace really have?

-How Much Space Does My Furnace Need?
+How Much Space Will a Furnace Take Up?

-You also need to make sure the area has enough airflow and ventilation, especially if you have an aging furnace with a metal flue.
+You also need to check the space has enough airflow and ventilation, especially if you have an aging furnace with a metal flue.

 Related: Furnace Service or Furnace Replacement: What to Consider

-If your furnace is located in a tiny room with a gas water heater, you may need to install more openings.
+If your furnace is located in a tiny room with a gas water heater, you may need to install extra openings.
 This could consist of a fully louvered door or vents in the walls.

-Keep Combustible Materials Away from Your Furnace
+Keep Flammable Items Away from Your Furnace

-Although furnace rooms double as laundry and storage space, you should keep yours free of clutter that could be fire hazards.
+Although furnace rooms double as laundry and storage space, you should keep yours free of items that could be fire hazards.

 This includes: